 The implementation and configuration decisions made by health care institutions can have significant impacts on clinician and end user efficiency and burden reduction.
-EHR developers can offer various modes of authentication and system sign on with their products, including traditional user name and password log-on and other modes, such as token based authentication (e.g. swipe cards) or biometric authentication.
-As biometric authentication for health care applications becomes more readily available, health care institutions could incorporate these alternate modes to reduce the burden of frequent end user sign in/sign out.
+HR developers can offer various modes of authentication and system sign on with their products, including traditional user name and password log-on and other modes, such as token based authentication (e.g. swipe cards) or biometric authentication.
+As biometric authentication for health care applications becomes more readily available, health care institutions could incorporate these alternate modes to reduce the burden of frequent end user sign in/sign out while still reducing security and privacy risks due to unauthorized access to the EHR.

-Recommendation 4: Continue to promote nationwide strategies that further the exchange of electronic health information to improve interoperability, usability, and reduce burden.
+[HIT Usability Strat 4] Recommendation 4: Continue to promote nationwide strategies that further the exchange of electronic health information to improve interoperability, usability, and reduce burden.

-True interoperability as defined by the 21st Century Cures Act, "enables the secure exchange of electronic health information with, and use of electronic health information from, other health information technology without special effort on the part of the user."
-In practice, this means that clinical notes, imaging orders, laboratory orders, and other clinical information should be easily - and securely - available for review within EHR interfaces without requiring the clinician to log into another system.
+True interoperability, as defined by the 21st Century Cures Act, "enables the secure exchange of electronic health information with, and use of electronic health information from, other health information technology without special effort on the part of the user."
+In practice, this means that all clinical information, including clinical notes, imaging orders, laboratory orders, and other clinical information, should be easily-and securely-available for review within EHR without requiring the clinician to use another system.
 Health care developers can continue efforts to conform to relevant standards pursuant to ONC and CMS policies.
 Since the passage of the 21st Century Cures Act, HHS and other federal partners have worked to implement provisions around interoperability, such as proposing a framework for trusted exchange among health information networks and improving the effectiveness of ONC's Health IT Certification Program.

-Strategy 1: Address program reporting and participation burdens by simplifying program requirements and incentivizing new approaches that are both easier and provide better value to clinicians.
+[EHR] Strategy 1: Address program reporting and participation burdens by simplifying program requirements and incentivizing new approaches that are both easier and provide better value to clinicians.

-Recommendation 1: Simplify the scoring model for the Promoting Interoperability performance category.
+[EHR Strat 1] Recommendation 1: Simplify the scoring model for the Promoting Interoperability performance category and Medicare Promoting Interoperability Program.